KSheridan86/project-4-TasteOfIndia/README.md

 > Create a User Account - As a User, I would like to be able to create an account, so that I can create and save recipes

 Acceptance Criteria:
-* Given that I am an unregistered user, When I am on the homepage, Then I can see a button to sign up, And, When I click on the button, Then I am taken to the user registration page
+* Given that I am an unregistered user, When I am on the homepage, Then I can see a button to sign up, And, When I click on the button, Then I am taken to the user registration page.
 * Given that I am an unregistered user, And, I am on the user registration page, When I enter my username, email address and password, And, I click on the register button, Then The system creates me an account, And, signs me in.
-* Given that I have an account, And, I am signed into the account, When I have an option to create a recipe, And, when I click on that option, Then I am taken to a page where I can provide the details of my recipe
+* Given that I have an account, And, I am signed into the account, When I have an option to create a recipe, And, when I click on that option, Then I am taken to a page where I can provide the details of my recipe.

 Implementation of tests:
-* Clearly accessible call to action on homepage to register for an account
+* Check for clearly accessible call to action on homepage to register for an account and that it works as expected.
-* Clearly accessible link to login or register within main navigation bar
+* Clearly accessible link to login or register within main navigation bar and that it functions correctly.
-* Easy to use User registration process
+* Easy to use User registration process, user account and profile is created upon submission.
 * Clear UX design, prevent unnecessary links to register as a user, if user is already logged in.

 All Tests Passed &#x2611;